-- performing your own electronic music
+- establishing your own distinct and creative approach to electronic music production

 - making your first step towards a career in the music industry

 - acquiring entrepreneurial expertise for the music industry

 - programming and playing a variety of electronic instruments

 - designing and creating your own sounds and FX

 - developing listening skills

 - joining a progressive learning community supported by a dedicated team of experienced facilitators